ICTU/quality-time/docs/src/intro.md

 # Trying it out

-*Quality-time* requires Docker and Docker-compose.
+*Quality-time* requires Docker or Kubernetes, but the easiest way to try it out locally is to use Docker.

 Clone this repository: